Matejz90/Chinese-HU-with-buttons-YT9216B-1-16-or-8227L-Upgrade-firmware/Readme.md

 - USB flash with XYAUTOUPG folder - hell yeah haha (no go)
 - flash with SP_Flash_Tool - are you insane? (no go)
 - trying boot with pressed buttons - why will you do that?
-- connecting to pc - not even bing bing sound when you connect something
+- connecting to PC - not even bing bing sound like when you connect something
 - when you reset HU connected to PC you get USB not recognized popup and in device manager no id or description for device
-- and other nasty stuff...
+- other nasty stuff...

 #### Conclusion:
-Because back 4 pin port is connected to front USB socket, something interfer connection and cannot be flashed ordinary way.
+Because rear 4 pin port is connected to front USB socket, something interfer connection and cannot be flashed ordinary way.
 Not even with 6 pin port on back.
 #### Solution:
-Dissasembly back plate and disconnect ribbon cable from front USB socket to motherboard and flash in ordinary way
+Dissasembly rear plate and disconnect ribbon cable from front USB socket to motherboard and flash in ordinary way

 # Prerequisites:
 1.)
 Screwdriver